 Claiming for a pedestrian accident involving a child

 If your child has been involved in a pedestrian accident, you have the right to claim compensation on their behalf.
 Children aren't able to make compensation claims themselves until they turn 18 and can be classed as adults.
-In order for a claim to made before this time, the child's parent or legal guardian must act as their 'litigation friend' and represent their interests in court.
+In order for a claim to be made before this time, the child's parent or legal guardian must act as their 'litigation friend' and represent their interests in court.
 Compensation claims should be made as soon as possible after the event to ensure all evidence is fresh and reliable.
 If your child has been seriously injured, you may be able to petition the court to release funds early to help with medical and rehabilitation costs.
-Generally compensation money is kept by the court until the child turns 18, but there are exceptions to this rule that our solicitors can help you to understand.
+Generally, compensation money is kept by the court until the child turns 18, but there are exceptions to this rule that our solicitors can help you to understand.

 How much compensation will I be entitled to?